 DJs – as the great British ethnomusicologist John Blacking would have said – are talented listeners.
 We’ve developed, through experience and necessity, the ability to tag songs based on their emotional job.
 Does the mood need to be changed?
 Lets try happy.
 Steve Wonder – “Sir Duke.”
 A recent breakup?
 The Dramatics – “In the Rain.”
 A great last song to make people feel at ease and not get into drunken fights on their way out of a bar at the end of a night?
 Bob Marley, “Jammin.”
 Or Serge Gainsbourg’s “Lola Rastaquouere”

 I understand there is a lot of subjectivity and cultural context for these statements.
 For example, there are sounds produced by some cultures, that while sounding musical to western ears, are not themselves considered music.
-The Ahan, or Muslim call to prayer, for example.
+The Muslim call to prayer known as the Adhan, for example.
 However, that in itself is valuable information.
 After all, we learn not just by observing and understanding how sounds are created but also by understanding our relationship to them – even as an outsider.

 Metadata Can Go Further

 This is a typical .mp3 tag used for organizing your music on itunes.
 It contains the basic information of a song.
 Similarly, most people create online videos, immersive media, and other types of content using word counts, duration, hardware specificities et.